zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-creating-index.md

 Instead of creating the database directly, you can also add the `–Script` parameter to the `Update-Database` to generate the script for your database.

-You can now add index creation to your EntityFramework projects and thus improve the performance of your queries.
+You can now add index creation to your Entity Framework projects and thus improve the performance of your queries.